01-edu/public/subjects/mobs/README.md

   - a u8 `age`
   - the Member struct should implement a function `get_promotion` which will change the member role.
 If a member is an Associate, it will get promoted to Soldier; a Soldier is promoted to a Caporegime and a Caporegime is promoted to Underboss
   - a function `new` which return a Member on receiving a name(&str), a role (Role) and an age (u8)

+The submodules should be created inside a folder called `mobs`.
+We advise you to create two files one to each submodule, but it is up to you.

 You must include `#[derive(Debug, CLone, PartialEq)]` on top of every struct and the enum.